History | Aga Khan Academies

 History

-In 2000, His Highness the Aga Khan initiated a programme to establish an integrated network of schools, known as Aga Khan Academies.
+In 2000, His Late Highness Prince Karim Aga Khan IV initiated a programme to establish an integrated network of schools, known as Aga Khan Academies.
 The aim of the Academies is to provide education to deserving students at an international standard of excellence.

-The Aga Khan Academies are part of the Aga Khan Development Network (AKDN), which has been involved in education in developing countries for decades.
-AKDN agencies currently run more than 240 schools and educational programmes ranging from early childhood through to post-graduate education.
+The Aga Khan Academies are part of the Aga Khan Schools, an agency of the Aga Khan Development Network (AKDN), which has been involved in education in developing countries for decades.
+The Aga Khan Schools comprises a network of 200 schools, more than 100 non-formal education programme centres and eight hostels in 11 countries across East Africa and South and Central Asia.

 Establishment of the Aga Khan Academy Mombasa